-\subsection{\texorpdfstring{Emergent Conservation Laws and Slow Dynamics $\Delta/ \Omega \gg 1$}{}}
+\subsection{\texorpdfstring{Emergent Conservation Laws and Slow Dynamics $\Delta \gg 1$}{}}

-For $\Delta/\Omega \gg 1$ the low-energy effective Hamiltonian can be obtained by in the same way as in Appendix-\ref{app:Heff_SW} by considering a 3-leg version of the generator for SW rotations (see Eq.~\eqref{eq:SWgenerator}).
-As before, the rotation ensures there are no high-energy processes in first-order and the term corresponding to the second-order effective Hamiltonian now has the form \eqref{eq:HeffSW_3leg}.
-Similar to the 2-leg case, the effective low-energy Hamiltonian in this case \eqref{eq:HeffSW_3leg} only allows a specific spin-flip processes to take place if a ``blockading" condition is satisfied.
-This specific blockading constraint and the spin-flip process can be understood in the same way as for the 2-leg case by considering the terms involving $\hat{\sigma}^{x/y}$ in the second-order effective Hamiltonian which is given below (see Eq.~\ref{eq:HeffSW_3leg}).
-We have assumed periodic boundary conditions in both directions which implies $a-2 \equiv a+1$ and $a+2 \equiv a-1$ for $a=1,2,3$ in a 3-leg ladder.
+For $\Delta \gg 1$ the low-energy effective Hamiltonian can be obtained in the same way as in Appendix-\ref{app:Heff_SW} by considering a 3-leg version of the generator for SW rotations (see Eq.~\eqref{eq:SWgenerator}).
+As before, the rotation ensures there are no high-energy processes at first-order, and the second-order effective Hamiltonian now has the form \eqref{eq:HeffSW_3leg}.
+Similar to the 2-leg case, the effective low-energy Hamiltonian in this case \eqref{eq:HeffSW_3leg} only allows some specific spin-flip processes to take place if a ``blockading" condition is satisfied.
+This specific blockading constraint and the spin-flip process can be understood in the same way as for the 2-leg case by considering the terms involving $\hat{\sigma}^{x/y}$ in the second-order effective Hamiltonian given below (see Eq.~\ref{eq:HeffSW_3leg}).
+We have assumed periodic boundary conditions in both directions, which implies $a-2 \equiv a+1$ and $a+2 \equiv a-1$ for $a=1,2,3$ in a 3-leg cylinder.

 \begin{widetext}

 \end{widetext}